MostAwesomeDude/construct/docs/transition28.rst

 Flag was made a singleton

-Enum takes the `default` keyword argument (no underscores), always puts label into context (not a value)
+Enum takes the `default` keyword argument (no underscores)

+Enum was fixed, the context value is a string label (not integer).

 FlagsEnum remains